 NOTE: The following suggested instructions are intended for vertical wall panels only.
 If a horizontal soffit or sill is included, modifications to these instructions will be necessary.
+The location for Interlocking Channel (ILC) extrusions will be specified on the shop drawings.

 Following the shop drawings, measure the wall to determine exact panel locations and mark the positions of panel edges at the base of the wall.
-Check vertical panel edge locations relative to framing locations for assurance that each panel edge will have framing support.
+Check vertical panel edge locations relative to framing locations for assurance that ILC sections will have framing support.

 Use a laser or level to establish a fixed elevation for the total construction area.
 From that elevation, mark on the framing, or existing wall, the exact location of all bottom panel lower edges.
+The shop drawings will indicate the location of the ILC's from the bottom of the panel.

 Using a transit or laser, check the elevation for alignment to find the most outward point(s).
 This will determine the installing "plane" and the amount of shimming required.
 Drop a string line (piano wire is recommended for this) from the top of the elevation to the bottom of the elevation.
 This string line should be set at least 2" from the most outward point of the elevation.
-This will be your reference line from where you will measure back from to establish the plane for all of the panel faces.
+This will be your reference line from where you will measure back from to establish the plane for all of the ILC sections and panel faces.